leo3tian/dashboard-demo/README.md

 - Live timestamp display: To make sure the client knows how recent their data is, the dashboard shows when the data was last updated and includes a manual reload button that refreshes the table.

-- User warnings: Users that fit a predetermined critera are highlighted and their warnings are labelled (e.g. old password, inactivity)
+- User warnings: Users that fit a predetermined critera are highlighted and their warnings are labelled (e.g. old password, inactivity).
+This lets admins quickly find out which users are at risk.